 Two runner-ups are named Laura.
 They are Laura Kirkpatrick from Cycle 13 and Laura LaFrate from Cycle 18.

 The same case happened in Cycle 11 with ShauRon, Brittany and winner McKey.
-In this case, two girls took nicknames for the One Brittany Limit.
+In this case, two girls took nicknames.

 In Cycle 20, Bianca "Kanani" Andaluz and Bianca Alexa avert this, but Chris Hernandez and Chris Schellenger plays this straight.

-Lucille Bluth's best friend/rival was named Lucille Austero.
-This mostly resulted in problems for Buster, who was the son of one Lucille and briefly dated the other.
-For example, he once bid on the wrong Lucille at a bachelorette auction.
+Lucille Bluth's best friend/rival was named Lucille Austero, which was treated in-universe as nothing more than the sort of coincidence that frequently happens in real life.
+However, it did result in problems for Buster, who was the son of one Lucille and briefly dated the other.
+For example, he once bid on the wrong Lucille at a bachelorette auction, not to mention numerous Freudian Slips when he mistook one for the other in conversation.
+The narrator handled this by referring to Lucille Austero either by her full name, or as Lucille Two.

 Also 'Loose Seal!'